darsi-an/darsi-an.github.io/_posts/2019-05-07-woken-by-withdrawl.md

 Over the first morning smoke
 In a pot of fresh roasted coffee
-Spiked with 2 cups Amarulo
+Spiked with 2 cups Amarula
 An omelet of stimulants, The potion.

 I was woken by withdrawal